Follow the step by step process or choose what situation that best describes you:

 You have worked hard, passed all necessary examinations and are now a member of the Oklahoma Bar Association!
 Take advantage of the many legal resources provided by the OBA, including member benefits such as networking, practice management, access to online services, publications and sections of the association that may be relevant to your practice area.
 The OBA can also help you achieve the perfect work/life balance, assist you with crisis counseling, and provide job search services.

-A quick search of online classifieds shows that in Oklahoma in 2012, jobs for legal counsel with various companies abound.
-Oklahoma companies that may be in need of legal help include MidFirst Bank in Oklahoma city, Travelers Company in Oklahoma City, Bank of Oklahoma in Tulsa, Axis HealthCare in Tulsa, and Gateway Mortgage Group in Tulsa.
+A quick search of online classifieds shows that in Oklahoma in 2019, jobs for legal counsel with various companies abound.
+Oklahoma companies that may be in need of legal help include Care.com in Edmond, the State of Oklahoma in Tulsa, Sutherland in Oklahoma City, and Graves McLain PLLC in Tulsa.

 Nonprofit organizations are often a great way to get your start in the legal profession.
-In Oklahoma, such organizations include the ACLU of Oklahoma in Oklahoma City, Health Teams International in Tulsa, Latin American Cultural Enrichment Services Inc. of Tulsa in Broken Arrow, American Community Foundation in Manchester, Oklahoma Lawyers for Children in Oklahoma City, and Learning Disabilities Association of Oklahoma in Stillwater.
+In Oklahoma, such organizations include the ACLU of Oklahoma in Oklahoma City, Health Teams International in Broken Arrow, Oklahoma Lawyers for Children in Oklahoma City, and Learning Disabilities Association of Oklahoma in Stillwater.

 Major law firms throughout Oklahoma often hire new law school graduates.
 Opportunities may exist at firms like multipractice specialists Crowe & Dunlevy in Oklahoma City, full-service firm McAfee & Taft in Oklahoma City, global practice firm Major Lindsey & Africa in Tulsa, and corporate litigators Stauffer & Nathan Law Firm in Tulsa.